privapps/mkinputs/README.md

 If you find this program is very slow in windows, blame on your antivirus software.

 ## Under the neat
-This is project is based on https://github.com/go-vgo/robotgo and it only use subset of it, see for details.
+This is project is based on https://github.com/go-vgo/robotgo and it only uses a subset of its features.
+See the documentation for details.
 And here for all keys https://github.com/go-vgo/robotgo/blob/master/docs/keys.md